juergenweb/FrontendComments/README.md

 ```

 ### setSortNewToOld() - change the sort order of the comments
-Comments can be displayed from newest to oldes or vice versa.
-With this method you set the sort order.
+Comments can be displayed from newest to oldest or vice versa.
+With this method you can set the sort order.
 Setting it to true means that all comments will be displayed from the newest to the oldest.
 False sorts the comments the other way.

 ```php
 $comments = $page->mycomments;